Leah1977/LSH_Electricians_MS1/README.md

 ## Home page

 The home page is made up of a header.
-The header includes a logo and two links for quick contact to be made through email or phone.
+The header includes a logo, the company name and a navagational bar with four menu items.
 The header will repeat on all pages.

-There is a navagational bar with working links to all four pages.
-This will appear on all four pages.
+On small screen sizes the navagational bar will display two by two to accomodate the smaller screen size.

 There is a Covid-19 notice to appear on the home page.

 The home page includes a large image.
 The image is responsive to encourage the customer to focus on the overlay text box.
-The text box displays a call-now button.
+The text box displays a call now button.
+When you click on the call now button, a modal will appear.

 The footer has three sections.
 An about section telling you about the company.
 An emergency call out section with phone link.
 The last section is to connect the customer to our social links.